 If you have entered any Keywords in the Filing details of documents, you can enter all or part of this text in the Search field to find documents with that Keyword (see below).

-In documents lists, you can use the Search Email Contents switch to search within the content of emails.
-Refer to Search within Email Content.
+In documents lists, you can use the Content Search button to perform a text search within the content of emails, phone calls, file notes and meetings.
+Refer to Search within Email, Phone Call, File Note and Meeting Content.